Retirement Homes in AKRON, Michigan

 - Medilodge Of Cass City

-Akron Care Center is a Medicare licensed senior citizen home - license # 165595 - located in Akron, Michigan, with exact address of 991 Highway 3 in the 51001 zip code area.
-Akron Care Center includes amenities that include memory care, pain management, podiatry services and more.
+Akron Care Center is a Medicare licensed retirement home - license # 165595 - located in Akron, Michigan, with exact address of 991 Highway 3 in the 51001 zip code area.
+Akron Care Center provides amenities such as Alzheimer's care on-site, post-acute rehabilitation services, mental health therapy and others.
 Akron Care Center can accommodate up to 45 Plymouth residents who need 24/7 skilled nursing services.

 Fisher Senior Care And Rehab accepts Medicare and Medicaid and can fit 53 Mayville residents at its full capacity.
-Fisher Senior Care And Rehab is a Medicare-licensed retirement home that was started on 03/19/2003 and includes services such as physical and therapeutic activities, neurological rehabilitation and restorative nursing care and is located at 521 Ohmer Rd, Mayville, Michigan 48744.
+Fisher Senior Care And Rehab is a Medicare-licensed retirement home that was started on 03/19/2003 and includes services such as vision care, psychological services and restorative nursing and is located at 521 Ohmer Rd, Mayville, Michigan 48744.
 Its license number is 235606.

 Frequently Asked Questions About Nursing Homes in Akron, Michigan